Amputation: A common surgery in Pakistan

 The amputations carried out to treat life-threatening medical conditions are curative.
 Patients with refractory diabetes are often at the receiving end of such treatments.
 And the amputation usually involves legs and feet as they are affected by gangrene or other infections.

-Machinal accidents in industrial settings are amongst the leading causes of amputations.
+Machinal accidents in industrial settings are among the leading causes of amputations.
 Although many strict measures are in place to prevent these accidents, they do happen now

 and then.
 Road accidents can also lead to amputations.